 - A. The rated capacity tag is missing or illegible. - B. Broken Wires: All wire rope slings (except Cable Laid or Multi-part slings): 10 broken wires in one rope lay, or 5 broken wires in one strand in one rope lay.
 All E-Z Flex (Cable Laid) and Multi-part cabled or braided slings (of less than 8 body parts): 20 broken wires in one rope lay or braid length.
-Multi-part braided slings (8 or more body parts) 40 broken wires in one braid length. - C. Kinking, crushing, bird caging, knotting, or any other damage resulting in distortion of the rope structure. - D. Wear or other loss of one-third of the original diameter of the individual wires. - E. Any evidence of heat or chemical damage on any part of the sling, including melting or charring. - F. Metal fittings that are cracked, deformed, pitted, corroded or excessively worn. - G. Hooks with throat openings increased by more than 15 percent or twisted out of plane by more than 10 degrees. - H. Any other visible damage which causes doubt as to the sling strength.
+Multi-part braided slings (8 or more body parts) 40 broken wires in one braid length. - C. Sharp bends, crushing, bird caging, or any other damage resulting in distortion to the rope structure. - D. Severe localized abrasion or scraping resulting in a reduction from nominal diameter of more than 5%. - E. Any evidence of heat or chemical damage on any part of the sling, including melting or charring. - F. Metal fittings that are cracked, deformed, pitted, corroded or excessively worn. - G. Hooks with throat openings increased by more than 15 percent or twisted out of plane by more than 10 degrees. - H. Any other visible damage which causes doubt as to the sling strength.